Mitsubishi Pajero Junior: Design

-The Mitsubishi Pajero Junior was discontinued in June 1998 due to the launch of its replacement, the Mitsubishi Pajero iO (known in Europe as the "Pinin").
+Sales of the Mitsubishi Pajero Junior ended in June 1998 due to the launch of its replacement, the Mitsubishi Pajero iO (known in Europe as the "Pinin").
 By that time, Mitsubishi were aware that many Pajero Juniors were being unofficially exported to other countries, so an entirely new model was designed to take the vehicle away from its kei car roots and to support larger engine sizes for the international market, although only form factors and engines that fit within Japanese compact class were available for the newer car.

 Versions

 Pajero Jr. ZR-I

 The first vehicles rolled off the production line on 26 October 1995.
 The ZR-I was the only model available until it was superseded by the ZR-II in January 1997.

 It was equipped with a range of amenities as standard such as air-conditioning, anti-lock brakes (ABS), SRS airbag (driver's side), electric front windows, electric door mirrors and keyless entry.
 A small selection of optional extras were available such as six-spoked aluminium wheels, bull bars, roof rails and privacy glass.
 The functional interior design included cup holders, quarter pockets, and split rear seats which fold completely flat providing a surprisingly large carrying capacity for such a small vehicle.